|

 Shire

-The area serviced by the Shire is rich in culture and history.
+of Ngaanyatjarraku The area serviced by the Shire is rich in culture and history.
 The country

 offers brilliant blue skies, dramatic red ground and remarkable flora and